 The Board of Directors did not assign any relative weight to the Board of Directors' goals and the Compensation Committee used its judgment in determining the overall level of performance.
-In January 2018, following its review of management's and the company's performance in 2017, and after discussions among all independent members of the Board of Directors, the Compensation Committee recommended and the Board of Directors determined that the individual component of the 2017 at-risk deferred salary should be funded at the 100% level.
-The Compensation Committee also provided FHFA with its assessment of management's performance against the 2017 Board of Directors' goals and its qualitative assessment of management's performance against the 2017 conservatorship scorecard objectives.
+In November 2018, following its review of management's and the company's performance in 2018, and after discussions among the independent members of the Board of Directors, the Compensation Committee recommended and the Board of Directors determined that corporate performance against the 2018 Board of Directors' goals was 100%.
+In January 2019, after reviewing year-end results, the Compensation Committee and the Board of Directors confirmed their November 2018 assessment of 2018 corporate performance and also assessed the 2018 individual performance of each named executive (other than our former Chief Executive Officer) at this time.
+Following these assessments, the Compensation Committee recommended and the Board of Directors determined that each named executive with at-risk deferred salary for 2018 would receive 100% of his or her individual performance-based at-risk deferred salary target for 2018, as described in "Assessment of 2018 Individual Performance" below.

+The Compensation Committee provided FHFA with its assessments of corporate performance against the 2018 Board of Directors' goals and its qualitative assessments of management's performance against the 2018 conservatorship scorecard objectives.
+In January 2019, FHFA approved the individual performance-based at-risk deferred salary payments for the applicable named executives.

-The table below presents our 2017 Board of Directors' goals, and the Compensation Committee's assessment of our achievement against these goals.
+The table below sets forth our 2018 Board of Directors' goals and a summary of the Compensation Committee's assessment of our achievement against these goals.